The Theory of Generalised Hydrodynamics for the One-dimensional Bose Gas: Euler-scale Generalised Hydrodynamics

 Given the rapidity distribution, $\rho_p(\theta, x,t)$, at some fixed time, the expectation value of the conserved charge densities and their corresponding currents can then be computed via

 where $h_i(\theta)$ is the one-particle eigenvalue of the $i$-th conserved charge.
 For example, the average particle density can be obtained by setting $h_i(\theta) = 1$, whilst the average energy density is found by letting $h_i(\theta) = m\theta^2/2$.
 Intuitively, equations (\ref{eq:old_charge}) and (\ref{eq:old_current}) can be understood as follows: the contribution of a quasi-particle of rapidity $\theta$ to the $i$-th conserved charge is $h_i(\theta)$, moreover, the number of quasi-particles with rapidity in the interval $[\theta,\theta+d\theta)$ is given by $\rho_p(\theta)d\theta$.
 Therefore, the contribution of all quasi-particles with rapidity in the range $[\theta, \theta+d\theta)$ to the $i$-th charge is given by $h_{i}(\theta)\rho_{p}(\theta)d\theta$.
 Summing over all such rapidities yields Eq.~(\ref{eq:old_charge}).
-Similarly, one obtains Eq.~(\ref{eq:old_current}) for the average current density.
-A rigorous derivation of Eq.~(\ref{eq:old_current}) has been derived using relativistic quantum field theory, and its validity has been verified numerically in both classical and quantum models \cite{Cao_2019, ghydro2}.
+A similar interpretation holds for Eq.~(\ref{eq:old_current}) for the average current density.
+We note also that the evolution equation for the rapidity distribution in Eq.~(\ref{eq:GHD1}) follows immediately by substituting Eq.~(\ref{eq:old_charge}) and Eq.~(\ref{eq:old_current}) into the respective continuity equations and using completeness of the set of functions $\{h_i(\theta)\}$.